Bylaws

 4. No committee shall incur expenses on behalf of the Chapter without the Executive Committee’s authorization.

 Article IX.
-Reports and Correspondence
+Reports and Correspondence.

 3. All official reports and correspondence with Chapter members shall be in French and English.

-Article X. Publications
+Article X. Publications.

 Article XI.
-Affiliation
+Affiliation.

 1. The Executive Committee shall seek affiliations with other Canadian organizations in consultation with the ARLIS/NA Executive Board.

 Article XII.
-Amendments
+Amendments.

-1. Proposed amendments to the by-laws may be submitted to the Executive Committee in writing by Chapter members.
+1. Proposed amendments to the bylaws may be submitted to the Executive Committee in writing by Chapter members.

 2. Amendments shall be passed by a majority vote by Chapter members and require the approval of the ARLIS/NA Executive Board.

-3. The by-laws shall be reviewed at least every five years or more frequently at the discretion of the Executive Committee.
+3. The bylaws shall be reviewed at least every five years or more frequently at the discretion of the Executive Committee.

 Article XIII.
-Archives
+Archives.

-The Secretary is responsible for preservation of all materials of possible archival value.
+The Chair is responsible for preservation of all materials of possible archival value.
 All such materials, including official correspondence and reports, will be deposited in the archives of ARLIS/NA according to the Society’s Archives Guidelines.

 Article XIV.
-Dissolution
+Dissolution.

-1. The dissolution of this Chapter shall follow ARLIS/NA guidelines.
+The dissolution of this Chapter shall follow ARLIS/NA guidelines.